What to Include in a Lawn Care Estimate (with Downloadable Template)

 In addition to the initial certification, technicians are required to attend continuing education classes to learn new and emerging techniques in the trade and keep apprised of evolving regulations.

 The primary role of technicians is to, you guessed it, control pests.
-This includes, but of course is not limited to, rats, roaches, termites, bedbugs, ants, spiders, etc.
+This includes, but of course is not limited to, rats, roaches, termites, bedbugs, aTechnicians play a crucial role in the pest control industry, responsible for helping businesses and homeowners manage and prevent pest issues.
+Their work involves controlling pests like rats, roaches, termites, bedbugs, ants, and spiders, along with many other common pests.

 Depending on the company you work for, this will look very different.
 There are a few variables that will determine your process: